galperins4/tbw/README.md

 pip3 install pyscopg2-binary
 git clone https://github.com/galperins4/tbw
 cd ~/tbw
-npm install
+update package.json (see configuration below) npm install
 ```

 ## Configuration & Usage

+Before runnning npm install update package.json by removing the line for the unneeded depency.
+Keep ark for ark/kapu support and lwf for lwf support

 After the repository has been cloned you need to open the `config.json` and change it to your liking.
 Once this has been done execute `python3 tbw.py` to start true block weight script.